codingclown/auroramax360/README.md

 2. create a second 2160px*1080px sequence called `HD` and insert `square` into it
 3. distort the `square` layer using `effect > distort > polar coordinates` as follows
 4. polar coordinate effect settings: `interpolation: 100%`, `polar to rect`
-3. select `layer > transform > fit to comp` to stretch square to fit the extent of HD
+3. select `layer > transform > fit to comp` to stretch square to fit the extent of HD.
 4. add to render queue as `mp4`, `1920*1080`, `3mbps`
 5. render to file, for example `auroramax360-20170303.mp4`